 For capable handling of such incidents:

-Addressing these areas should stabilize your flier again; remember that Googling specific tutorials for whatever fault is identified will always guide you better!
+Addressing these areas should stabilize your flier once again; remember that Googling specific tutorials for whatever fault identified will always guide better!

 Recalibration Post-Repair: The Finishing Touch

-Recalibration is like hitting the 'reset' button for your drone's built-in values and measurements.
-This will bring things back to default settings and allow you to fine-tune them again according to your requirements.
+Think of recalibration as hitting the ‘reset’ button for your drone’s built-in values and measurements.
+This will bring things back to default settings and give you the chance to fine-tune them again according to your requirements.